Aamir Khan filmography

 Khan made his directorial debut with Taare Zameen Par in 2007, a drama on dyslexia starring Darsheel Safary, in which Khan also played a supporting role.
 The film proved to be a critical and commercial success, winning him the National Film Award for Best Film on Family Welfare.
 Khan played a man with anterograde amnesia in the 2008 thriller Ghajini, after which he portrayed an engineering student in the comedy-drama 3 Idiots (2009), and a reclusive artist in the drama Dhobi Ghat (2010), which he also produced.
+During this period, Khan developed and featured as the host of the television talk show Satyamev Jayate (2012–2014).

-Further success came when he played the antagonist of the adventure film Dhoom 3 (2013) and starred as the titular alien in the ₹7.4 billion-grossing satire PK (2014).
+Further success came when Khan played the antagonist of the adventure film Dhoom 3 (2013) and starred as the titular alien in the ₹7.4 billion-grossing satire PK (2014).
 In 2016, Khan played the father of two young female wrestlers in the sports biopic Dangal, which earned over ₹20 billion worldwide.
 Five of Khan's films—Ghajini, 3 Idiots, Dhoom 3, PK, and Dangal— have held records for being the highest-grossing Indian film of all time.
-In addition to acting in films, Khan has developed and featured as the host of the television talk show Satyamev Jayate (2012–14).
+Khan's two subsequent releases—the period adventure film Thugs of Hindostan (2018) and the Forrest Gump remake, Laal Singh Chaddha (2022)—emerged as box-office bombs.
+He made a comeback in 2025 with Sitaare Zameen Par which emerged a major commercial success.